-- Create a talk-show with another fellow attorney member of your community, exchanging questions and kind of creating an interactive FAQ session that gives tremendous insight to the listeners.
-And remember, it’s also about entertainment, so some hints of fun would be appreciated here.
+- Create a talk-show with another fellow attorney member of your community, exchanging questions and creating an interactive FAQ session that gives tremendous insight to the listeners.
+And remember, it’s also about entertainment, so some hints of fun would surely be appreciated here.

-- Join other Clubhouse rooms that could be related to your interests, take part in the conversation, ask questions, and why not co-host with other members.
+- Join other Clubhouse rooms that could be related to your interests, take part in the conversation, ask questions, and maybe even co-host with other members.

 - The negative side:

 - The app is invite-only, but getting an invite means somebody who knows you gave you access to their contacts.
 Nowadays, individuals highly value privacy, which might be a concern for people who don’t want to share that kind of information.

 - There are reports of unclear moderation policies on the Clubhouse app.
 You can read about some of these concerns in the article from Vice.